LLNL/sundials/doc/superbuild/source/developers/getting_started/Checklist.rst

 #.
 When adding new solvers or new solver options:

    * Update the documentation to include descriptions of your work.
-Ensure that the documentation also compiles (``make ug`` in the relevant directory).
    * Add a new example problem (or multiple problems) to the ``examples/`` directory to demonstrate how to use your solver/option, and to include in SUNDIALS' automated nightly tests.